Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Methodology

 With the neural representation established, the EnKF update is performed in the neural space, where the forecast ensemble is characterized by the mean and normalized perturbations of the network parameters:

-The corresponding predicted observations are computed as $\mathbf{y}_i^{\mathrm{f}} = \mathcal{H}(\mathbf{z}_i^{\mathrm{f}})$, given that the neural parameterization is sufficiently accurate and the fitting errors are negligible at the assimilation level.
+The corresponding predicted observations are computed as $\mathbf{y}_i = \mathcal{H}(\mathbf{z}_i^{\mathrm{f}})$.
+Since the neural networks in this work are trained to approximate the physical states with fitting errors that are negligible relative to the prescribed observation error, applying the observation operator to the physical states or to the neural network reconstructions yields essentially identical results.
 The resulting ensemble of predicted observations is characterized by its mean and normalized ensemble perturbations as in Eq.~\eqref{eq:y-mean-anom}.
 The EnKF update is then applied to the network parameters,

 yielding an analysis ensemble of network parameters $\{\bm{\theta}_i^{\mathrm a}\}_{i=1}^{n_e}$.
-The corresponding analysis states in the physical space are then obtained through reconstruction,
+The corresponding analysis states in physical space are then obtained through reconstruction,

-The reconstructed physical state is then propagated forward in time via the forward model to the next DA time step at which an observations becomes available.
+One can view the mapping from forecasted physical states to neural-network parameters as a \emph{nonlinear} coordinate transformation applied prior to the EnKF analysis step.
+The nonlinearity of this transformation is important, because the affine invariance of the EnKF implies that filter performance is unaffected by linear or affine transformations.

+We note that the neural EnKF differs from several existing latent-space DA approaches in important ways.
+Approaches such as those in~\cite{peyron2021latent,mousavi2025sequential} primarily use NNs to construct reduced-order latent representations and surrogate dynamics for efficient forecast evolution within DA.
+In contrast, this work is directly motivated by the analysis step itself.
+Rather than replacing the forward solver or evolving latent dynamics, NNs are used to learn representations of compressible flows with shocks in which ensemble-based Bayesian updates become more reliable.
+In this sense, our work shares similarities with recent efforts aimed at learning latent representations more compatible with Kalman-based filtering~\cite{tong2026latent}.
+Our work also differs from recent studies aiming to improve the analysis step, where NNs are utilized either to enhance specific terms in the EnKF update formula~\cite{bach2025learning} or to directly learn the analysis mapping~\cite{zhou2024bi}, while still performing the analysis step in the original state space.